Legal

 We may share personal data with:

-- Netlify (website hosting) — technical data involved in delivering the site.
+• Cloudflare (website hosting and CDN) — technical data involved in delivering the site and privacy-oriented web analytics.

 We use Canva for design work; we do not use it to store client personal data.